Scouting in Virginia: Girl Scouts of the Commonwealth of Virginia Council

-The Girl Scout of the Commonwealth of Virginia serves more than 16,000 girls and has about 5,700 adult volunteers in 30 central Virginia counties.
+The Girl Scouts of the Commonwealth of Virginia serves more than 16,000 girls and has about 5,700 adult volunteers in 30 central Virginia counties.
 It was chartered in 1963, when three smaller councils serving Fredericksburg, Richmond, and Southside Virginia merged.
 In 2007, Surry County was moved from this council to Colonial Coast.
 The first troop formed in central Virginia was Troop #1, Highland Springs in 1913.

-In 1932 the first African-American troop in the South, Girl Scout Troop 101, was founded in Richmond by Lena B. Watson.
+In 1932 the first African-American troop in the South, Girl Scout Troop 34, was founded in Richmond by Lena B. Watson.
 It was first led by Lavnia Banks, a teacher from Armstrong High School.
 It first met in Hartshorn Hall, Virginia Union University.
-In 2008 a tree was planted in commemoration at Hartshorn Hall.
+In 2008, a tree was planted in commemoration at Hartshorn Hall.

-In 1922 Girl Scouts of Richmond was chartered.
+In 1922, Girl Scouts of Richmond was chartered.
 In 1942 Petersburg Girl Scout Council was formed and in 1944, Hopewell Girl Scout Council.
 In 1953 Petersburg and Hopewell merged to form Southside.

 In 1963 Southside, Richmond, and Fredericksburg councils merged to form the current council.